Beating Broke

 What Is a Liability?

 A liability, on the other hand, is an item, debt, or obligation owed to another person.
 Unlike the assets, your net worth will reduce when you have liabilities.
-Car loans, credit card debt, personal loans, mortgages, and students are examples of responsibilities.
+Car loans, credit card debt, personal loans, mortgages, and student loans are examples of responsibilities.

 The difference between these two terms is: anything you own outright can be regarded as your asset, whereas any item you need to pay a debt on is your liability.
 Your liability harms your net worth, while your asset has a positive effect on it.